 Experience Aboriginal Culture

-The Anungu people are the original inhabitants of Alice Springs, and as a result they have endless knowledge of the area.
+The Anangu people are the original inhabitants of Alice Springs, and as a result, they have endless knowledge of the area.
 Whether you’re interested in bush tucker (native food), traditional Aboriginal artwork, or simply understanding the spiritual and historical connection that the Anangu people have to Uluru / Ayer’s Rock, there’s a tour that can give you an even deeper appreciation of this incredible part of Australian culture.

 Whether you’re staying at the Ayers Rock Resort or any number of other accommodation options, you’ll likely have access to some free Aboriginal displays, such as dancing, boomerang throwing, traditional dot painting, or bush tucker tours.
-Best of all, once you’ve been shown how to do it, you get to have a go as well – you never know, there may be a champion boomerang thrower in your troupe!
+You may find yourself joining in and learning to do things like throwing a boomerang.

-Being situated in the middle of the desert has its advantages – namely the lack of artificial light pollution, giving you an unbelievable view of the stars.
-You can choose to do your own stargazing or, if you prefer someone else points out the formations, the Ayers Rock Resort offer a stargazing tour.
+Being situated in the middle of the desert has its advantages—namely the lack of artificial light pollution, giving you an unbelievable view of the stars.
+You can choose to do your own stargazing or, if you prefer having someone else point out the formations, the Ayers Rock Resort offers a stargazing tour.

 Dine Al Fresco

 The Sounds of Silence, run by the Ayers Rock Resort, offers an unforgettable fine dining experience at the Red Centre.
 Watch the sunset over Uluru / Ayer’s Rock while enjoying gourmet canapés and sparkling wine, then dine under the breath-taking night sky as you enjoy a bush tucker-themed buffet, complete with crocodile, kangaroo, and barramundi.
 As the sky darkens you'll listen to their resident star talker decode the southern night sky and a didgeridoo performance.

 Take to the Skies

-Seeing Uluru from the air is a sure way to fully understand just how mind-blowingly big it is, and the best way to appreciate the vastness of the Aussie outback.
+Seeing Uluru / Ayer’s Rock from the air is a sure way to fully understand just how mind-blowingly big it is, and the best way to appreciate the vastness of the Aussie outback.
 Professional Helicopter Services offer scenic flights over Uluru / Ayer’s Rock, the Olgas, and other incredible landmarks.
 Their helicopters are specially designed to ensure you get the best possible view, so you’re guaranteed to take home some life-long memories.